-Day care provider charged after 7-month-old found unresponsive
+UPDATE: Iowa City woman given probation after child dies while in her care

-IOWA CITY, Iowa (KCRG) — A daycare provider has been charged after a 7-month-old child at the daycare was found unresponsive and was later pronounced dead at a hospital.
+ORIGINAL: (KCRG) A daycare provider has been charged after a 7-month-old child at the daycare was found unresponsive and was later pronounced dead at a hospital.

 49-year-old Wendy Young from Iowa City was acting as a daycare provider for children ages 7 months old to 3 years old on October 18, 2017.
 In Iowa, a license isn't required for in-home daycares if there are fewer than 6 children.